r-spatial/sf/README.md

 _Please note that the budget for the ISC is currently limited.
 We are likely to fund one or two projects with a budget of $20-30k projects, and handful of projects with budgets of  of $5-10k.
 We do not pay overhead._

-I need to
+In order to

 1. employ a student assistant for one year (10 hrs/week), and
-2. invite Roger Bivand to visit us for one week, halfway the project.
+2. invite Roger Bivand to visit the Institute for Geoinformatics for one week, halfway the project,

-The first will cost euro 6500, the second around 1000 euro for travel and subsistance.
-There are no overheads involved in these costs.
+3. present the results at UseR!
+2016.

+we will need euro 6500 (1), 1000 euro (2) and 1500 euro (3), which
+sums to euro 9000.
+Cutting down costs would start at 3.

 ## Dissemination

 _How will you ensure that your work is available to the widest number of people?
 What open source license will you use?
 How will host your code so that others can contribute?
 How will you publicise your work?
 We encourage you to plan at least two blog posts to the R consortium blog: once to announce the project, and one to write up what you achieved._

 Development will take place on github, information will be shared and reactions and contributions invited through [r-sig-geo](https://stat.ethz.ch/mailman/listinfo/r-sig-geo), as well as [StackOverflow](http://stackoverflow.com/) and [GIS StackExchange](http://gis.stackexchange.com/).
 The project will use an Apache 2.0 license for maximum dissemination (similar to GDAL, which uses X/MIT).
-The work will be published in 4 blogs (quarterly), as well as announced on r-sig-geo (3200 subscribers).
+The work will be published in 4 blogs (quarterly), announced on r-sig-geo (3200 subscribers), and intermediary results will be presented at UseR!
+2016.
 The final result will be published in a paper either submitted to The R Journal or to the Journal of Statistical Software.